2 July 2026

 28 May 2026, 6:55 PM

 I just registered for a tree-planting activity scheduled for next month, and I can’t wait!
-The organizer is one of my latest IG finds.
+The organizer—Vystara Travel and Tours—is one of my latest IG finds.
 (I hate social media, but it’s been a blessing for this new hyperfixation.)
 They’re pretty new, so I’m a little anxious, but they seem promising.
-I love that they’re not just about hiking but also about overall environmental awareness and appreciation.
+I love that they’re not just about hiking but also overall environmental awareness and appreciation.

 It’s not like it’s a spur-of-the-moment decision—I’ve had days to think it over, after all.
 More importantly, I’ve been meaning to join a tree-planting activity for ages, and now that the opportunity has presented itself, it would be silly to ignore it.
 I don’t know about you, but I don’t want to get on the universe’s bad side.